aarangop/resume-mcp/README.md

 ### Prompts

+The easiest way to interact with the server is through the provided prompts:

 1. **Tailor CV** - Create a customized resume based on a job description
 2. **Career Guidance** - Get career advice and resume feedback

+These prompts need templates to be present in your system, and configured through an .env file.

+Alternatively, you can modify the prompts to make the LLM ask you for the required input.
+You can also make use of the MCP tools to access files in your file system with relevant information, such as your baseline resume or job descriptions.

 ### Tools